Boords Logo

 Adobe Media Encoder

-Rendering program that helps motion graphics designers render their video editing and animation work like a pro, as well as automating their workflows.
+Rendering program that helps a motion graphics designer render their video editing and animation work like a pro, as well as automating their workflows.

 Adobe Photoshop